-The Dibble Institute’s relationship programs are successfully used to help reduce risks and build protective factors for vulnerable, at-risk or homeless youth and young parents using a Positive Youth Development approach.
+The Dibble Institute’s programs help enhance outcomes for vulnerable, at-risk or homeless youth in the core area of social and emotional well-being as well as reduce risks and build protective factors using a Positive Youth Development approach.

 Love Notes 3.0 Classic, an evidence-based relationship skills program, empowers young people by developing these protective factors:

 - Develop relationship capacity,

 - Build permanent connections,

 Money Habitudes for Young Adults gives young people the opportunity to connect their hearts and heads when planning their financial lives.
 Money Habitudes 2 is written specifically for at-risk and low resource youth in community programs, including pregnancy prevention, teen parenting, and job readiness.